nebfield/snpQT/docs/user-guide/workflows.md

 	* Convert reference genome (1,000 human genome) into a `.imp5` format for each chromosome, using 	imp5Converter
 	* Run `impute5` using the converted reference genome, genetic maps and user's prepared phased data.
+	* Using the parameter `--impute_chroms [1(default), 1-23]` you can control the number of chromosomes that are imputed at the same time.
+As higher the number of chromosomes is, the more RAM your machine will need to use.

 ## Post-imputation quality control